jsinger67/parol/docs/ParGrammar.md

 ## Semantic actions

 Semantic actions are strictly separated from your grammar description.
 You will use a generated trait with default implementations for each production of your grammar.
-You can implement this trait in your grammar processing item and provide concrete implementations for only those productions you are interested in.
+You can implement this trait in your grammar processing item and provide concrete implementations for those productions you are interested in.

 More on implementing semantic actions see